Altman interviews Andreesen, Conway and Parker in the ninth How to Start a Startup lecture, How to Raise Money, at Stanford University.

 What's this?
-This is an unbiased just-the-facts news timeline ('newsline') about Ron Conway, created by Newslines' contributors.
-Help us grow it by finding and summarising news.
-Learn more
+This is an unbiased just-the-facts news timeline ('newsline') about Ron Conway, created by Newslines contributors.
+Become a contributor

 Conway appears at #65 on the Forbes list of VC investors.
 It says he ‘invented the spray-and-pray investing technique,’ but notes SV Angel’s stakes in Facebook, Twitter, Dropbox, Pinterest, Square, OpenTable, Airbnb, Practice Fusion, Zappos, Zynga and Buddy Media.